ChewKeanHo/license-pdos/README.md

 purposes.
 This repository is version controlled using [Semantic Versioning](https://semver.org/) definitions where:

-1. the `MAJOR` version denotes legal changes where in this case, it is locked to version `1`.
+1. the `MAJOR` version denotes legal changes.
 2. the `MINOR` version denotes minor changes without altering the legal implication side of things such as but not limited to grammar correction, fonts, typo, and etc.